raikrahul/algo2025/Linked List Maximum Chromatic Sequence.md

 # Mastering State & Types in Rust: An Audit of Linked List Traversal Errors

 Linked list traversal is often dismissed as a trivial academic exercise.
-However, when combined with state management and Rust’s strict ownership model, even a simple problem can expose fundamental gaps in logic and type safety.
+However, when combined with state management and Rust's strict ownership model, even a simple problem can expose fundamental gaps in logic and type safety.

 This comprehensive guide analyzes the implementation of a "Maximum Consecutive Color Sequence" algorithm, dissecting the specific logical pitfalls and syntax errors encountered during development, and providing a robust, error-free solution.